You Y’all will be my witnesses.

 ▼Directions

-Slowly read the passage aloud three separate times with a pause between each reading.
+1. For each reading below (first, second, third), slowly read the passage aloud.
+Between each reading pause for reflection.
 Rotate who is going to be the reader each time.

 Jesus and Zacchaeus